Taking care of twins requires double the effort. And somehow the job must get done in spite of limited time, physical abilities, and people to help.

 1. I’m finding it difficult to cope with my twins.
 Is this normal?

 Yes, it’s absolutely normal to find yourself in this situation.
-You are likely to worry about several things – if you are feeding both the babies well, paying equal attention to them, doing anything wrong in bringing them up, etc. This is why it is necessary to seek help from friends, family or professionals to make your day manageable.
+You are likely to worry about several things – if you are feeding both babies well, paying equal attention to them, doing anything wrong, etc. This is why it is necessary to seek physical and emotional support from friends, family, or professionals to make your day manageable.

 2. How should I plan my maternity leave?

 Plan your maternity leave depending on what suits your family.
-You may schedule it in such a way that your husband can take his paternity leave after your leave ends.
-This way you can make sure that there is at least one of you with the babies until they complete their first year.
+You may schedule it so that your husband can take his paternity leave just after your leave ends.
+This will ensure that at least one parent is with your twins until they complete their first year.

-If you have sorted out help for childcare then you can prepare yourself to go to work.
-However, if your maternity leave cannot be extended and you cannot think of going to work, talk to your employer.
-They may be able to offer you extended leave, work-from-home or part-time.
-You may also consider taking a break from work for some time.
+If you have sorted out help for childcare then you can prepare to go to work.
+However, if your maternity leave cannot be extended and you cannot fathom returning regoing to work, talk to your employer.
+They may be able to offer you extended leave, work-from-home, or a part-time position.
+You may also consider taking a break from work for some time, if affordable for you.

-Raising twins may mean twice the amount of sleep-deprived nights and stress, but it is also double the blessings and joy for you and your family.
+Raising twins means twice the amount of sleep-deprived nights and stress, but it also brings double the blessings and joy for you and your family.
 Make the most of this parenting time by taking slow and steady steps.
-Always seek help when you need.
+Seek help whenever possible.
 If you are feeling extremely stressed out, talk to a physician.